phoenixframework/phoenix/docs/channels.md

 export default socket
 ```

-After that, we need to make sure `assets/js/socket.js` gets imported into our application javascript file.
+After that, we need to make sure `assets/js/socket.js` gets imported into our application JavaScript file.
 To do that, uncomment the last line in `assets/js/app.js`.

 ```javascript
 ...